-\descr{Main Findings.} Overall, both LDP and CDP do defend against backdoor attacks, with varying levels of protection and utility.
-For instance, in a setting with 2,400 participants for the EMNIST dataset, with 30 of them selected at every round, and 1 attacker performing a backdoor attack, LDP and CDP (with $\epsilon=3$) reduce the accuracy of the attack from 88\% to 10\% and 6\%, respectively, with only a limited reduction in utility.
-By comparison, using defenses from~\cite{sun2019can} (see Section~\ref{sec:poisoning-defenses}), attack accuracy only goes down to 37\% with norm bounding and 16\% with so-called weak DP, which, unlike LDP/CDP, does not provide privacy.
-Surprisingly, if attackers can opt-out of the LDP procedure, e.g., by modifying the code running on their device, the performance of the attack improves significantly.
+\descr{Main Findings.} In summary, we find that: \begin{compactitem} \item Both LDP and CDP do defend against backdoor attacks, albeit with varying levels of protection and utility, but overall better than prior work. \ndss{\item Applying LDP only on non-attackers in FL can actually boost the backdoor attack accuracy.} \item Both LDP and CDP also protect against (white-box) membership inference~\cite{nasr2019comprehensive}; although this is not entirely unexpected, we are the first to show that this does not necessarily come with a high cost on utility. \item LDP does not work against property inference attacks.
+Although CDP can, in theory, defend against the attack, it does so with a significant loss in utility. \end{compactitem}

-As expected, LDP and CDP also protect against (white-box) membership inference~\cite{nasr2019comprehensive}, and we are the first to show that this does not necessarily come with a significant cost on utility.
-For example, with 4 participants (the same setting as~\cite{nasr2019comprehensive}), LDP ($\epsilon=8.6$) and CDP ($\epsilon=5.8$) reduce the accuracy of an active (local) attack from 75\% to 55\% and 52\%, respectively, on the CIFAR100 dataset, and from 68\% to 54\% and 55\% on the Purchase100 dataset.
+More precisely, our robustness experiments show that, with 2,400 participants on EMNIST, and with 1\% of them selected at every round and 1 attacker performing the backdoor attack, LDP and CDP (with $\epsilon=3$) reduce the accuracy of the attack from 88\% to 10\% and 6\%, respectively, with only a limited reduction in utility.
+By comparison, using defenses from~\cite{sun2019can} (see Section~\ref{sec:poisoning-defenses}), attack accuracy only goes down to 37\% with norm bounding and 16\% with so-called weak DP, which does not provide privacy, unlike LDP/CDP.

-As for property inference attacks, LDP is ineffective, especially when the target participant has many data points with the desired property; this is not surprising as LDP only provides record-level privacy.
+Our membership inference experiments show that, with 4 participants (the same setting as~\cite{nasr2019comprehensive}), LDP ($\epsilon=8.6$) and CDP ($\epsilon=5.8$) reduce the accuracy of an active (local) attack from 75\% to 55\% and 52\%, respectively, on CIFAR100, and from 68\% to 54\% and 55\% on Purchase100 (50\% baseline).
+As mentioned, LDP is ineffective against property inference, especially when the target participant has many data points with the property; this is because LDP only provides record-level privacy.